This copycat Outback ranch dressing is a great way to bring one of your restaurant favorites home. It is a quick and easy copycat recipe!

 - Next, add the dry ingredients and mix very well with a whisk or large spoon.

-- Cover and refrigerate for 30 minutes before serving.
+- Cover and refrigerate for at least 30 minutes (preferably an hour) before serving.